farfar336/FunChat-application/README.md

 * Make one css file for each UI screen.
 When the project is complete, we will combine them all in one css file to optimize performance

 # End of project checklist
-* Merge JS files into one
+* Merge JS files into one file
-* Merge CSS files into one
+* Merge CSS files into one file